Kia Sorento vs Hyundai Santa Fe 2026: Which Korean Mid-Size SUV Wins?

 2026 Hyundai Santa Fe SEL Convenience PHEV AWD

-The Kia Sorento and Hyundai Santa Fe are corporate siblings built on the same parent company's platform, yet they serve meaningfully different buyers.
-The Sorento adds a third-row option and a longer warranty; the Santa Fe launches a bolder visual identity, a cleaner PHEV package, and slightly better hybrid fuel economy.
-Both offer a PHEV that qualifies for the $7,500 federal credit.
-If you're deciding between them, the choice is narrower than most cross-brand comparisons — but it isn't trivial.
+The Sorento and Santa Fe are corporate siblings on the same parent platform, yet they court genuinely different buyers — and I find this one of the harder same-family calls to make.
+The Sorento adds a third-row option and a longer warranty; the Santa Fe brings a bolder look, a cleaner PHEV package, and slightly better hybrid economy.
+The choice here is narrower than most cross-brand comparisons, but it isn't trivial.

 At a glance